sharavsambuu/shify-backtester/README.md

     - Position trackers
     - Commission calculation based simple BPS

-    - I will add other task when they will comes in my mind...
+    - I will add other tasks when they will comes into my mind...